 - (i) Name of the digital currency;

 - (ii) Country of origin of the issuer; and

-- (iii) Access details specifying whether clients can access the platform directly for trading of the digital currency or only through the LFI and outlining the process for accessing the platform.
+- (iii) Access details specifying whether client can access the platform directly for trading of the digital currency or only through the LFI and outlining the process for accessing the platform.
 If the platform is not owned by the LFI, to provide details of the platform operator.

-8.27 For stablecoins and non-backed digital currencies, additional controls are required and the Key Features document must further include the following information:
+8.27 For stablecoins and traditional cryptocurrencies, additional controls are required and the Key Features document must further include the following:

-- (i) Issuer details of the digital currency; - (ii) Essential characteristics and governance of the digital currency;

-- (iii) Information about the underlying DLT or similar technology used for the digital currency; - (iv) Risks associated with the digital currency including price volatility, cybersecurity threats, fraud, hacking and financial crime; and - (v) For fiat-backed and digital currency-backed stablecoin, information on the backing reserves, stabilisation mechanism and redemption process.
+- (i) Issuer details of the digital currency; - (ii) Essential characteristics of the digital currency; - (iii) Information about the underlying DLT or similar technology used for the digital currency; - (iv) Risks associated with the digital currency including price volatility, cybersecurity threats, fraud, hacking and financial crime; and - (v) For fiat-backed and crypto-backed stablecoin, information on the backing reserves, stabilisation mechanism and redemption process.